-Darla has over 34 years of experience connecting businesses to people with disabilities for employment.
+Darla has has over 35 years of experience connecting businesses to people with disabilities for employment.
 She has owned her own consulting business, the CSI Network, since 2010 and continues to provide consultation and training specific to the employment of people with disabilities.
-In 2014 Darla contracted with Disabilit:y:IN GKC, now named Center for Disability Inclusion, becoming Executive Director in 2019 and then CEO in 2021.
-She drives the direction of the organization and works with our partners to help them advance their disability inclusion efforts in the workplace, marketplace and supply chain.
+In 2014 Darla contracted with the Center for Disability Inclusion, becoming CEO in 2019.
+She drives the direction of the organization and works with business and community partners to help them advance their disability inclusion efforts in the workplace, and marketplace.
 Darla self identifies as a person with a disability since acquiring a brain injury in 2006.
 She holds a master’s degree in public administration with a non-profit emphasis from University of Missouri-Kansas City and has served on many national and statewide boards focusing on increased employment for people with disabilities.
-Partnering with businesses to assist in elevating inclusion in the workplace, as well has providing employment services training and consultation, is her passion.
+Darla was recognized as one of the 2021 Ace Award winners and Champions of Diversity.
+The Ace Awards honor up-and-coming senior level managers who are advocating for expansion of their company's DEI efforts.
+Partnering with businesses to assist in elevating inclusion in the workplace is Darla's passion.

 Meaghan is responsible for partner acquisition and communications for the Omaha region.
 She is also the President/CEO of Assistology, LLC, in Omaha, Nebraska which provides Assistive Technology (AT), Rehab Engineering, Accessibility and Universal Design consultation that enable an individual to have increased participation in activities that improve functional abilities for daily living, as well as overall quality of life, as well as help businesses increase their ability to create inclusive spaces, services, products and practices.
 Previously, Meaghan served as Director of Rehabilitation Services at Children’s Respite Care Center in Omaha.
 Her career also includes positions as a Biomedical Sales Engineer at ADInstruments in Boston, and as an Assistive Technology Specialist, Assistive Technology Regional Center Coordinator, project leader and researcher for Easter Seals Massachusetts.
 Most recently, Walls was elected to serve as a member of the Board of Directors for the Omaha Children’s Museum.
 She was an award recipient of the Midland’s Business Journal 2019 40 Under 40.
 In 2019 Walls was appointed to the Mayor’s Advisory Commission for Citizens with Disabilities and in 2020 was elected as the Vice Chair of the Commission.
 She is also the elected Board President of Angel Guardians, Inc. Meaghan is a certified Assistive Technology Professional (ATP) who holds a Master of Science in Bioengineering with an emphasis on Rehabilitation and Assistive Technology from the University of Illinois-Chicago under a 2 year Rehab Technology Fellowship.
 She earned a Bachelor of Science in Mathematics with a minor in Chemistry from Saint Mary’s College, Notre Dame, Indiana.